 What about bone thinning and osteoporosis?

 As we age, we begin to lose bone density, especially for post-menopausal women or for those who suffer from osteoporosis.

 While cycling is a great low-impact sport, the American Academy of Orthopedic Surgeons (AAOS) recommends you also incorporate weight-bearing exercise such as walking or hiking and resistance training, such as weight machines or free weights, to help slow actual bone loss as we age.

 Is cycling for everyone?
 How does one get started?

-When Dr. Martin and I rode TOMROV, I noticed more of my older friends have begun to bike instead of running or playing tennis.
+I notice more of my older friends have begun to bike instead of running or playing tennis.

 Biking does work for a lot people, but for those with knee, back, or balance problems, the prospect of riding can be scary.

 Bicycle crashes are a real concern.

 I recommend that mid-life newbie riders start with a sturdy bike, such as a hybrid with larger tires, that you can maneuver well.